Convexity-Research/options-contracts/README.md

 ### Collateral Management

 #### `depositCollateral(uint256 amount, bytes memory signature)`
-Deposits USDC collateral with whitelist signature verification.
+Deposits USDT collateral with whitelist signature verification.
 - **Parameters**:
-  - `amount`: Amount of USDC to deposit (6 decimals)
+  - `amount`: Amount of USDT to deposit (6 decimals)
   - `signature`: Signature from whitelist signer to authorize the address
 - **Effects**: Adds user to whitelist and credits their balance
 - **Events**: `CollateralDeposited`

 #### `depositCollateral(uint256 amount)`
-Deposits USDC collateral for already whitelisted users.
+Deposits USDT collateral for already whitelisted users.
-- **Parameters**: `amount`: Amount of USDC to deposit
+- **Parameters**: `amount`: Amount of USDT to deposit
 - **Requirements**: User must be whitelisted
 - **Events**: `CollateralDeposited`

 #### `withdrawCollateral(uint256 amount)`
-Withdraws USDC collateral from the platform.
+Withdraws USDT collateral from the platform.
 - **Parameters**: `amount`: Amount to withdraw
 - **Requirements**:
   - User must have no open positions or orders